Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Send a few test transactions to check that your webhook endpoint is receiving the events.

 You can specify the number of block confirmations you want to wait before getting notified of a transaction making it on chain.
-The default is 0 (i.e. as soon as the transaction arrives on chain).
+The default is 0 (that is, as soon as the transaction arrives on chain).

 To do so, you need to include the confirmationBlocks body parameter when creating the transaction intent.